Roselle, Union County, NJ

 Roselle offers a lively local scene and outstanding connectivity, making daily life incredibly convenient.

-Commuter's Dream: Roselle is exceptionally well-connected for commuters.
-The Roselle Park train station on NJ Transit’s Raritan Valley Line is just minutes away, providing direct service to Newark and New York Penn Station.
-The borough also offers easy access to major highways like the Garden State Parkway, Route 27, and Route 28, providing seamless car travel to Newark Liberty International Airport, New York City, and other key destinations.
+Commuter's Dream: Roselle is exceptionally well-connected.
+The Roselle Park Train Station on the Raritan Valley Line is just minutes away, providing a direct 40-minute commute to Newark Penn Station and easy transfers to NYC.
+Its proximity to the Garden State Parkway, Route 27, and Route 28 makes car travel to Newark Liberty International Airport effortless.

-It is important to note that Roselle is a distinct borough in Union County, not a neighborhood of Union, New Jersey.
-Its unique blend of historical significance, diverse community, and strategic location makes it an outstanding and convenient place to call home.
+Roselle is a borough that honors its "electric" past while stepping confidently into a multicultural future.
+Its unique blend of history, parks, and strategic location makes it an outstanding place to call home.

 55+ Community: No